 Marketers can use the tool to identify which technology your competitors are using.
-You could see, for example, the exact WordPress theme and plugins used by a competitor.
+You can see, for example, the exact WordPress theme and plugins used by a competitor.

-Using BuiltWith's Competitor Comparison feature, you can see some incredibly data, like who's using their products, and which technologies are growing within a particular region or demographic.
+Using BuiltWith's Competitor Comparison report, you can see some incredible data like who's using their products, and which technologies are growing within a particular region or demographic.

 Pricing: Free for one-off checks, plans at $295/month

-As such, comparing sites' Alexa rankings is a quick and easy way to see how they stack up against each other.
-But Alexa is much more than a single rating.
-The platform provides all sorts of data to help better understand web traffic and measure your site against your competitors.
+That said, Alexa is much more than a single rating.
+The platform provides all sorts of data and a full suite of tools to help better understand web traffic and measure your site against competitors.

 Regarding competitive intelligence tools, Alexa is probably the best at measuring traffic stats, showing views, bounce rate and all sorts of other goodies.
 It's like the "Google Analytics" of the entire internet.
 And like GA, you can find all sorts of valuable insights in the data to optimize your content marketing campaigns.

-SimilarWeb has grown into a powerful competitor analysis tool in the last few years.
+SimilarWeb has grown into one of the most powerful competitor analysis tools.
 It's a popular tool amongst major brands, providing crystal clear data and insight on a variety of important marketing metrics.

 I use SimilarWeb to see where my competitors are getting their traffic.
 Social?
 Organic?
 Paid?
 SimilarWeb shows all traffic sources and includes changes over the past few months.

-I then correlate traffic data to historical keyword rankings (also part of the tool).
-This helps me prioritize my marketing campaigns.
+I then correlate traffic data to historical keyword rankings (also part of the tool), which helps me prioritize marketing campaigns.

-If my main competitors rank well for a particular keyword around the same time they acquired a particular backlink, then I know that getting a guest post on that same site will get similar results.
+If my main competitors rank well for a particular keyword around the same time they acquired a particular backlink, then I know that doing a guest post on the same site should get similar results.